How to optimize the storage on Mac?

 If the storage on your Mac is getting too full, you may encounter a slew of problems.
 As your startup disk fills up, your Mac gets slower and slower.
 If your startup disk fills up completely, your Mac may not even be able to boot up.

-To keep your computer running smoothly and efficiently, you can take advantage of your Mac’s Optimized Storage feature (available in Macs running macOS Sierra or later).
+To keep your computer running smoothly and efficiently, you can take advantage of your Mac’s Optimized Storage feature.

 How to optimize storage on your Mac